KlipperScreen/KlipperScreen/docs/Configuration.md

 # set this to False.
 See Menu section below.
 # use_default_menu: True

+# Only show temperature devices that are able to be set (e.g. heater and bed)
+# only_heaters: True

 # Define one or more moonraker power devices that turn on/off with the screensaver (CSV list)
 # screen_on_devices: example1, example2
 # screen_off_devices:  example1, example2